-Dartmouth hosts a number of great pubs and restaurants including most famously Mitch Tonks ‘The Seahorse’ and ‘Rock Fish’.
-Local favourites include Kendrick’s and Taylors in the town centre as well as great pub food from the Floating Bridge and The Dartmouth Arms.
-The Sportsman’s Arms on the way out of town is a favourite for a Sunday carvery , there is also an abundance of great restaurants in the surrounding villages such as the Laughing Monk in Strete and Radius 7 in Stoke Fleming.
+Vibrant cafés and delis, cosy inns, and sublime seafood - all within walking distance - including TV chef Mitch Tonks' go-to restaurants, ‘The Seahorse’ and ‘Rockfish’.
+Local favourites include Kendrick’s and Taylor's in the town centre, as well as hearty pub meals at The Floating Bridge and historic The Dartmouth Arms.
+The Sportsman’s Arms, as you head out of town, is a favourite for a Sunday carvery.
+The surrounding villages also have culinary gems, such as the Laughing Monk in Strete, and Radius 7 in Stoke Fleming.

 Towns to explore

 The eclectic market town of Totnes is 14 miles from Dartmouth.
 Reach it by road or river to enjoy its broad mix of shops and restaurants (especially for some tasty, inventive, vegetarian and vegan cuisine).
 From Totnes, the English Riviera is easily accessible (including the steam train to Paignton).
 Torbay offers golden beaches, exhilarating sea sports, and quaint fishing port tranquillity.
 Head inland to Buckfastleigh to get hands-on learning about the animals at Pennywell Farm.
 Cute and colourful, Buckfast Butterflies and otter sanctuary is a must-see.
 And there’s another picturesque steam railway.

 Further afield, the picturesque resort town of Salcombe is 20 miles away - its golden beaches and clear waters make for perfect lazy days, and are superb for sailing.